juminsuh/imbalanced-classification-task/README.md

 # imbalanced-classification-task

 This repository contains code for a binary classification task to predict whether a client will subscribe to a bank term deposit based on imbalanced data.
 The given dataset is highly imbalanced, with the "no" class having 29,238 samples and the "yes" class having 3,712 samples.
 Due to this imbalance, achieving an F1 score of 0.5 is considered quite satisfactory.
-Our team applied various methods to handle the imbalanced data, including data preprocessing, feature selection, and Bayesian optimization, ultimately achieving a final performance of 0.5054.
+Our team applied various methods to handle the imbalanced data, including data preprocessing, feature selection, and Bayesian optimization, ultimately **achieving a final performance of 0.5054.** 👍

-**1. How are NaN values handled?**
+**✅ How are NaN values handled?**

 Upon visualizing each feature, we identified certain features with highly skewed data distributions.
 For example, the job column showed a distribution heavily concentrated in "admin" and "blue-collar" categories.
 Therefore, we decided to replace NaN values in the job column proportionally based on the existing distribution.
 Specifically, for the job column, there were a total of 73 NaN values, which were allocated proportionally to the existing categories.
 The following dictionary shows how NaN values were distributed: 18 values were assigned to "admin," 2 to "entrepreneur," 1 to "unemployed," and so on.
 Using this approach, we filled the NaN values in features like job, marital, default, and loan, which exhibited significant distribution biases.
 {